 4] Disable the Sonic Studio Virtual Mixer

-If you have an ASUS laptop, you may have Sonic Studio Virtual Mixer installed on it.
+If you have an ASUS laptop, you may have Sonic Studio Virtual Mixer installed.
 According to some users, the Sonic audio suite was causing the problem.
 After disabling it, the problem was fixed.

 - Launch the Control Panel.